Kung Fu Panda: Secrets of the Masters: Plot

-During the night, under the pretense of an emergency, Po leads Tigress and Mantis in breaking into the new Masters' Council exhibit, in tribute of Masters Thundering Rhino, Ox and Croc.
+Some time after saving China from being conquered by Lord Shen, during the night, under the pretense of an emergency, Po leads Tigress and Mantis in breaking into the new Masters' Council exhibit, in tribute of Masters Thundering Rhino, Storming Ox and Croc.
 Although Tigress and Mantis are annoyed at the deception, Po engages their interest in the story of how the trio of masters first met.

 Long ago, in the city of Jinzhou, where kung fu was practiced for the sport of street fighting, Rhino, Ox and Croc were small-time pit fighters who attracted the attention of Master Oogway, who, seeing their talent and focus, wished them to find something worthy for which to fight.
 As the trio fought to a standstill, two of the villainous Wu Sisters were freeing their leader and eldest sister, Su Wu.
 To recapture them, Oogway persuades Rhino, Ox and Croc to help him find the sisters at Hubei Volcano.
 However, to his disappointment, Oogway has to appeal to them with vague prospects of being put on a path to riches to get that cooperation.

 While the Wu Sisters plot to unite the various criminal gangs to seize control of China, Oogway has to brush off each of his compatriot's petty proposals during the journey to abandon the others for their benefit.
 At camp, Oogway discovers that, although Croc and Ox are motivated by narcissism and greed, respectively, Rhino has a deep-seated need to win the respect of his father, Master Flying Rhino.
 To that, Oogway suggests to all that their current goals will keep them only wanting more, and "changing course" can lead to better lives for all.
 Before the trio can comprehend Oogway's point, a messenger bird from the Sisters arrives to reveal their plan, and Oogway has the company set off immediately.